-\begin{remark} Since every symmetric norm on $\cl B(\cl H)$ is topologically equivalent to the usual operator norm, it follows that $T\in \cl B(\cl H)$ is universally symmetrically norming (respectively universally absolutely symmetrically norming) if and only if $T$ is symmetrically norming (respectively absolutely symmetrically norming) with respect to every symmetric norm on $\cl B(\cl H)$.
-Another important observation worth mentioning here is that every universally absolutely symmetrically norming operator is universally symmetrically norming. \end{remark} The following theorem gives a useful characterization of positive universally symmetrically norming operators in $\cl B(\cl H)$.
+\begin{remark} Since every symmetric norm on $\cl B(\cl H)$ is topologically equivalent to the usual operator norm, it follows that $T\in \cl B(\cl H)$ is universally symmetric norming (respectively universally absolutely symmetric norming) if and only if $T$ is symmetric norming (respectively absolutely symmetric norming) with respect to every symmetric norm on $\cl B(\cl H)$.
+Another important observation worth mentioning here is that every universally absolutely symmetric norming operator is universally symmetric norming. \end{remark} The following theorem gives a useful characterization of positive universally symmetric norming operators in $\cl B(\cl H)$.